anticomputer/emacs-codeql/README.md

   :demand t
   :init
   (setq codeql-transient-binding "C-c q")
-  (setq codeql-configure-eglot-lsp t)
-  (setq codeql-configure-projectile t))
+  (setq codeql-configure-eglot-lsp t))
 ```

 If you are using [`straight.el`](https://github.com/radian-software/straight.el), you will likely face an issue preparing the tree-sitter-lang artifact, as the path from which `emacs-codeql` copies the appropriate artifact to the `tree-sitter-langs--bin-dir` may not be correct.
 In this case, you can workaround this issue by manually copying `$HOME/.emacs.d/straight/repos/emacs-codeql//bin/{your-system-type}/{your-arch}/ql.*`to the directory that `tree-sitter-langs--bin-dir` points to.

 ### Getting Started with CodeQL

 The quickest way into painfree CodeQL development is to use the [GitHub CLI CodeQL extension](https://github.com/github/gh-codeql) to manage your CodeQL toolchain dependencies and then use [CodeQL Packs](https://codeql.github.com/docs/codeql-cli/about-codeql-packs/) and (optionally) [CodeQL Workspaces](https://codeql.github.com/docs/codeql-cli/about-codeql-workspaces/) for your query development.

 Note: If you opt to not use the gh cli and install the CodeQL CLI yourself, skip to step 5 and remove any `gh` prefixes from the example commands.